apache/hadoop/hadoop-hdds/docs/content/OzoneFS.md

 Or put command etc. In other words, all programs like Hive, Spark, and Distcp will work against this file system.
-Please note that any keys created/deleted in the bucket using methods apart from OzoneFileSystem will show up as diectories and files in the Ozone File System.
+Please note that any keys created/deleted in the bucket using methods apart from OzoneFileSystem will show up as directories and files in the Ozone File System.

+Note: Bucket and volume names are not allowed to have a period in them.
+Moreover, the filesystem URI can take a fully qualified form with the OM host and port as a part of the path following the volume name.
+For example,

+{{< highlight bash>}}
+hdfs dfs -ls o3fs://bucket.volume.om-host.example.com:5678/key
+{{< /highlight >}}

 ## Legacy mode